Amaan9136/AIgnite/README.md

 # Aignite Repository

 <!-- PROJECT LOGO -->
-Welcome to the official repository for **Aignite**, the AIML department's dynamic webpage for hosting and managing events, news updates, and certificates.
-Explore its powerful features designed to streamline departmental activities and engagement.
+Welcome to the official repository for **Aignite**, the AIML department's dynamic webpage for hosting and managing events, news updates, and certificates

 ---